dukersss13/earnest_llm/README.md

 Once the application is started, you will be taken to a window powered by Gradio interface.

 You can proceed by providing Earnest a URL to the desired earnings report (PDF recommended).
 Earnest will know to scrape information from this document and store it in its vector database (Chroma).
-Then, we are good to go and proceed with any questions you have!
+Then, we are good to go and proceed with any questions you have.
+Earnest will have the complete chat history in its memory, so it will know exactly what was discussed.

 ![earnest_sketch](https://github.com/user-attachments/assets/f0b2fb79-02d7-43c6-9bda-e87a3df53825)